-Prostrations are the approved exercise by the Architect of the human body for the strength to break down the ego for service to others.
+Prostrations are the approved exercise of the architect of the human body for the strength to break down the ego for service to others.
 Brahma designed the body to enjoy this beautiful and expansive universe and to be useful and helpful to its inhabitants.
 According to the Sacred Text, full body prostrations are an important morning exercise for keeping the body trim and fit.
-There are many verses in the Ṛigveda that describe the virtue of doing them, but none that describes how, so here is one way.
+I have translated many mantras that describe the virtue of doing them, but none that describes how, so here is one way.

-In the early morning before sunrise, stand with the feet a little apart and raise the hands high above the head as if reaching to heaven for God.
-Grasp for the breath and lower the arms to bring the palms together at heart level.
+In the early morning before sunrise, stand with the feet a little apart and inhale a breath through the nose as you raise the hands high above the head as if reaching to heaven for God.
+Begin exhaling from the mouth as you lower the arms to bring the palms together at heart level.
 This can be a position to stop in when tired, but most of the time it will be momentary.
-While continuing to inhale, the hands separate, and as you come to a kneeling position, place the palms on the ground a few inches to a foot in front and a foot or so apart.
-Begin exhalation and extend the right hand forward about a foot and a half to two feet, then the left, and finish exhalation while lowering the body to the ground.
+The hands separate, and as you come to a kneeling position, place the palms on the ground a few inches to a foot in front and a foot or so apart.
+Extend the right hand forward about a foot and a half to two feet, then the left, and finish exhalation while lowering the body to the ground.
 Swing both arms forward, stretch out the body and touch the forehead to the Goddess, Mother Earth.
-Begin to draw in the breath, draw back the hands, and push the upper body off the ground.
-Step back with the left hand, then the right until they are in front of you and you are kneeling.
-On exhalation push off the ground, stand upright, and raise the hands high above the head and reach for God.
+Begin to draw in the breath as you draw back the hands and push the upper body off the ground.
+Step back with the left hand, then the right until they are in front of you and you are kneeling, stand upright, and raise the hands high above the head and reach for God.
 That completes one prostration.
-They can be repeated any number of times, I keep track to twenty-four and do that three times for seventy-two prostrations.
+They can be repeated any number of times, the Veda says ninety-nine to stop the flow of venom.